sumentse/Sharepoint-Angular-BoilerPlate/README.md

-# Angular-Boilerplate
+# Sharepoint Angular Boilerplate
-This is Boilerplate code for interacting with the Sharepoint API.
+This is a basic boilerplate for using AngularJS with Sharepoint.
+It interacts with the Sharepoint API making it easier for developing applications.

 ## Getting Started